-10 Female Entrepreneurs In Hong Kong You Need To Know In 2019
+10 Women Entrepreneurs You Need To Know In Hong Kong

-As a result, a steady stream of inspiring female entrepreneurs is emerging in Hong Kong, helping to bring some much needed gender balance to the city’s boardrooms.
-From creative technologists to fashion designers to environmentalists, here are 10 female entrepreneurs you need to know from the Gen.T List.
+As a result, a steady stream of inspiring women entrepreneurs is emerging in Hong Kong, helping to bring some much needed gender balance to the city’s boardrooms.
+From creative technologists to fashion designers to environmentalists, here are 10 women entrepreneurs you need to know from the Gen.T List.

 1/10 Peggy Choi

 Peggy Choi is on a mission is to democratise access to knowledge.
 Her company Lynk, a data-driven knowledge sharing platform, connects users via one-on-one conversations or meetings with more than 300,000 of the world’s greatest minds, including scientists, engineers and leading executives, for advice on subjects including advice on best practice, market entry, strategy formation and new technologies.
 Before founding the company, Peggy earned a degree in computer science and fine art at the University of Pennsylvania, and then studied finance at its Wharton business school.

 Anaïs Jourden Mak is the entrepreneur and designer behind Jourden, one of the city’s fastest rising fashion labels.
 Stocked at luxury retailers including Lane Crawford, Barneys New York and Isetan, the brand reached the semi finals of the 2015 LVMH Prize for Young Fashion Designers; while Anaïs herself, who previously studied at Studio Berçot in Paris, has won Italian Vogue’s Who Is On Next emerging designer award.